 What’s more, a recent Grant Thornton survey found that margins for distributors and manufacturers who sell through ecommerce sites was around 4.5% higher than those who don’t.
 Buyers tend to spend more when they purchase online, while easy-to-navigate sites with tailored offers, promotions and product suggestions all encourage additional sales.
 On top of this, the cost-of-sale is lower for products sold online because the process is automated and self-service.
 You don’t need banks of telephone sales reps to guide buyers through purchases, supply them with prices or manually input orders.
 It’s all done by your ecommerce platform.

 This doesn’t mean that sales reps are redundant.
 Their time can be used more productively to help with high-value sales and nurture long-term client relationships, rather than dealing with commodity products or small value repeat orders.
 An analyst’s report in Modern Distribution Management estimates that order entry costs for a normal sale were cut by between 50-80% using an ecommerce system – and that’s before you consider the cost of printing, mailing and human error.

-But while the benefits for distributors of switching to ecommerce are clear, there are many factors to consider before making the investment in an online platform.
-These include ensuring that ecommerce aligns with the overall business strategy, the cost of the investment and ROI, along with practical considerations such as integration with accounting and payment systems, and the ability to generate high quality content.
+But while the benefits for distributors of switching to ecommerce are clear, there are many factors to consider before making the investment in a B2B ecommerce platform.
+These include ensuring that ecommerce aligns with the overall business strategy, the cost of the investment and ROI, along with practical considerations such as integration with accounting and payment systems such as Pegasus and Sage), and the ability to generate high quality content.
 However, the advantages of lower costs, higher margins, and greater customer satisfaction mean that even smaller b2b companies must have ecommerce capabilities if they want to remain competitive and grow their business.